rabbitmq/testing-docusaurus/website/blog/2020-02-12-this-month-in-rabbitmq-january-2020.md

 ---
-title: This Month in RabbitMQ: January 2020
+title: "This Month in RabbitMQ: January 2020"
 author: Michael Klishin
 ---